gnafit/gna/doc/source/inputs.rst

 possible.

 And just a few words combined analysis.
-You can add as many datasets, observables and parameters as youf want, but this will clearly need better interface than now.
+You can add as many datasets, observables and parameters as you want, but this will clearly need better interface than now.
 You can also add correlations between experiments inside one dataset, the API is very simple::